-Form Number (admin): Staff member responsible for the positive handling: Child involve ed in Positive Handling: Class: one mississa in i ostare mananing.
-Date of incid Time of incident: Names of any other adults involved with the insidest. (instellar names of Names of any other adults involved with the incident: (include names of any witnesses) www.eodeoj Location of Positive Handling Incident: Classroom Corridor PE hall Din ing Hall Toilets Other (please specify) Playground Field Library Ero nt Office Offsite riayground rieid Library 110 ii Oilice ľ IISILE Reason to Positive Handle: Harm to self Harm to o Harm to others Damag je to property Other: (please specify) -I- /4- 15 \ 4-4 itensity of ris sk (to self or o iners ) poseo to the child who was positively handled?
-Medium High 2011 Medium · · · · · · · The use of force must only be used when it is: Reasonable in the circumstance, meaning you believed that it was absolutely. necessary and proportionate to the seriousness of the situation.
-Designs handling asset only be used as a last arross All de assetsful asterior Positive handling must only be used as a last resort.
-All de-escalation techniques must be used first.
-Did anyone sustain an injury during the positive handling (complete where appropriate) , , , , , , , , , , , , , , , , , , , , Ye s / No If you who?
+Form Number (admin):

+Staff member responsible for the positive handling:

+Child involve ed in Positive Handling: Class:

+Data attacks

+Date of incident: Time of incident:

+Names of any other adults involved with the incident: (include names of any

+witnesses)

+Location of Positive Handling Incident:

+Classroom Corridor PE hall Din ing Hall Toilets Other (please

+ı specify)

+Di Field 13 -

+Playground Field Library Froi nt Office ١٥ ffsite

+ı

+Reason to Po ositive Hand e:

+Harm to self Harm to o Harm to others Damag e to property

+Other: (pleas e specify)

+Haw would v ou esta tha i ntoneitu of ei ek /te solf or a thorr 1 ===== to the child who

+was positive itensity of ris SK (LO sell of ol mers ) poseo to the child who

+Low $\overline{}$ Medium High

+20.11 mediani

+The use of force must only be used when it is:

+Reasonable in the circumstance, meaning you believed that it was absolutely, pecessary and proportionate to the seriousness of the situation.

+MENESSALY and proportionate to the seriousness of the situation.

+Positive handling must only be used as a last resort.
+All de-escalation techniques

+must be used first.

+Did anyone sustain an injury during the positive handling (complete where appropriate)

+Ye s / No

 If yes, who?
+Member of staff Child Other (please specify)

+Membe r of staff Child Other (please specify)

+Please record the nature of the injury:

-Member of staff Child Oth er (please specify) membe .
-0. 5 Cillia (, Please record the nature of the injury:
+Please record the nature of the injury: